 - Makes your hair shiny.

 - Cleans your scalp.

-- Support hair growth and reduce hair loss
+- Supports hair growth and reduce hair loss.

-- Stimulates the roots and strengthen your hair.
+- Stimulates the roots and strengthens your hair.

 - A good option in case of itchy scalp and dandruff.